 Causes of Excessive Perspiration

-- Secondary Hyperhidrosis: This type of excessive sweating is caused by an underlying medical condition, certain medications or diseases, such as:
+- Secondary Hyperhidrosis: This type of excessive sweating is caused by an underlying medical condition, certain medications, or diseases, such as:

 - Menopause: Hormonal fluctuations during menopause can cause hot flashes and night sweats.